japila-books/apache-spark-internals/docs/shuffle/ShuffleInMemorySorter.md

 getSortedIterator...FIXME

-getSortedIterator is used when ShuffleExternalSorter is requested to xref:shuffle:ShuffleExternalSorter.adoc#writeSortedFile[writeSortedFile].
+getSortedIterator is used when ShuffleExternalSorter is requested to shuffle:ShuffleExternalSorter.md#writeSortedFile[writeSortedFile].

 == [[reset]] Resetting